CarlosCHMS/CST/README.md

 python3 CSU.py PathToYour.csi

 The CSU.py is developed in python 3 using the spyder IDE.
 It also runs in python 2.

+The CSU is not finished and currently run only thermal conduction models.